 I stared at him blankly for a moment before answering, feeling nauseous.
 “I hadn’t wanted to make a scene by denying him.
 Just as Harriet hadn’t in that hallway.”

-It was Henry who answered, for John’s jaw was clenched too tight to speak.
-“There are men amongst the ton, Aberdine one of them, who use good breeding and our strict social rules against women.
-To corner them, keep them quiet.”
+It was Henry who answered.
+John’s jaw was clenched too tight to speak.
+“There are men amongst the ton, Aberdine one of them, who use good breeding and our strict social rules against women, to corner them, keep them quiet.”

 Angry tears stung my eyes as I thought back to the events of that night.
 I was one of those women.
 It was clear to me now.
-How I hated Aberdine in that moment, and all the other men like him.
-It made me hope there was a hell, and that one of the lower rungs of pain and brimstone had been reserved for these bastards.
+How I hated Aberdine and all the other men of his ilk.
+It made me hope that there was a hell and that one of the lower rungs of fire and brimstone had been reserved for these bastards.

 Here was another lesson that taught me that to be a woman was to be vulnerable.